yuhenghuang/local_leetcode/README.md

-# C++ Library to Execute Leetcode Problems Locally
+# A C++ Library to Execute Leetcode Problems Locally

 This repository contains a C++ library that helps to execute [Leetcode](https://leetcode.com/) problems in **one line**.